eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 In this architecture there are several key concepts to understand:

-- The Discovery Service mechanism reuses the RTPS discovery messages structure, as well as the standard DDS
+- The Discovery Server mechanism reuses the RTPS discovery messages structure, as well as the standard DDS
   |DataWriters| and |DataReaders|.

-- Discovery service DomainParticipants may be *clients* or *servers*.
+- Discovery Server DomainParticipants may be *clients* or *servers*.
   The only difference between them is how they handle meta-traffic.
   The user traffic, that is, the traffic among the DataWriters and DataReaders they create, is role-independent.